Version: 1.00.10 - Last Update: Sunday, September 27, 2009, 16:50:00

 Our implementation objects could also be updated and/or changed transparently in the background during runtime!
 The flexibility we would gain using such a concept is enormous!

-Rule #16: Go for START() and STOP()
+Rule #15: Go for START() and STOP()

 No object can do all the work.
 No reusable class should be that complex!
 Objects have to be collaborative and communicative.
-But we've learned that all reusable classes should be designed to create valid objects that are encapsulated, innocently self-contained, not knowing anything about the "world outside" after their INIT() has run.
+But we've learned that all reusable classes should be designed to create valid objects that are encapsulated, self-contained, not knowing/assuming anything about the "world outside" after their INIT() has run.

 At this point every object has to be valid (otherwise our factory would have removed it), but in most of the cases these objects aren't of big help - they render useless, because so much external information still is missing.
 This is the moment to run the object's Start() method.

-Starting an object means to bring in all information from the outside needed to make the instance render 100% useful!
+Starting an object means to bring in all information from the outside needed to make the instance render useful!
+Stopping an object means to reset all properties to their post-init state!

-Rule #17: Get the difference - Start/Stop vs. Init/Destroy
+Rule #16: Get the difference - Start/Stop vs. Init/Destroy

-While INIT() and DESTROY() are native VFP event methods, Start() and Stop() aren't, although they could have been!
+While INIT() and DESTROY() are native VFP event methods Start() and Stop() aren't, although they could have been!

 Within your START() code you take care of the objects initial utility - your Start() method takes input parameters that can be used to pass in all external information and references your object needs to collaborate and communicate.
 After having started your objects property .lUseful should be set to TRUE.
 Start() is a command, thus never returns any value.
 Start() also takes care of any kind of native event binding.

-Within your STOP() code you reset the object's appearance to exact the same state it has before your Start() ran the first time - including VFP's native event binding.
+Within your STOP() code you reset the object's appearance to exact the same state it has before your Start() method ran the first time - including VFP's native event binding.

-Rule #18: Get the difference - Parent- vs. Child Objects
+Rule #17: Get the difference - Parent- vs. Child Objects

 What came first the chicken or the egg?